spjuhel/BoARIO/paper.md

 description is available), offers an accessible interface for researchers with limited programming knowledge.
 It also aims to be modular and extensible to include additional economic mechanisms in future versions.
-Finally, its API aims at making it inter-operable with other modeling software (such as the `CLIMADA` platform [@gabriela-aznar-siguan-2023-8383171] to which `BoARIO` is in the process of being integrated).
+Finally, its API aims at making it inter-operable with other modeling software: for instance the `CLIMADA` platform [@gabriela-aznar-siguan-2023-8383171] to which `BoARIO` is in the process of being integrated.

 `BoARIO` is at the core of its author's PhD thesis, and was notably used in [@juhel-2023-robus], recently submitted to Risk Analysis.
 Other notable ongoing projects,